cchdo/cruise_report_2022_p02w/bottle_nuts.rst

 ------------------------
 Nutrient analyses (phosphate, silicate, nitrate+nitrite, and nitrite) were performed on a Seal Analytical continuous-flow AutoAnalyzer 3 (AA3).
 The methods used are described by Gordon et al [Gordon1992]_ Hager et al. [Hager1972]_, and Atlas et al. [Atlas1971]_.
-Details of modification of analytical methods used in this cruise are also compatible with the methods described in the nutrient section of the updated GO-SHIP repeat hydrography manual (Becker et al., 2019, [Becker 2019]_.
+Details of modification of analytical methods used in this cruise are also compatible with the methods described in the nutrient section of the updated GO-SHIP repeat hydrography manual (Becker et al., 2019, [Becker2019]_).

 Nitrate/Nitrite Analysis
 ------------------------